Last updated: February 20, 2021

-Hello, can you provide me with algorithm information regarding the use of the algorithm for acute coronary syndromes prior to the revised algorithm that was revised with respect to the 2015 AHA guidelines for CPR and ECC?
+Hello, can you provide me with algorithm information regarding the use of the algorithm for acute coronary syndromes prior to the revised algorithm that was revised with respect to the latest 2016 AHA guidelines for CPR and ECC?

 The prior algorithm is dated 2010.
 I am sure that it maybe able to be found online, but because the treatment recommendations are outdated, we can no longer distribute it.